SidRichardsQuantum/Variational_Quantum_Eigensolver/README.md

 # Variational Quantum Eigensolver

 This project implements a simulation of the **Variational Quantum Eigensolver (VQE)** algorithm for molecular systems such as **Lithium Hydride (LiH)** and **Water (H₂O)** using **PennyLane** and **Python**.
-We demonstrate noiseless ground state energy calculations and eigenstate visualizations, using different ansatz approaches and optimisers.
+We demonstrate noiseless ground state energy calculations and eigenstate visualizations, using different ansätze approaches and optimisers.
 The optimum bond-length of LiH and bond-angle of water are found, by using the VQE to calculate the ground state akin to molecules with variable geometry.

 For detailed theoretical explanations, see [THEORY.md](THEORY.md).